 If you experience continued symptoms that are causing you concern, such as prolonged bleeding, pain and swelling, then head to your doctor’s office.

-Your doctor is always the best point of call when it comes to any problems your experiencing, included mental stress associated with the symptoms.
+Your doctor is always the best point of call when it comes to any problems you are experiencing, including mental stress associated with the symptoms.

 A doctor or healthcare provider may also recommend medical procedures to remove or shrink the haemorrhoids if they are not decreasing on their own.